YunoHost/doc/pages/04.contribute/02.write_documentation/02.markdown_guide/doc_markdown_guide.md

 will be displayed as such:
 [Text to display](https://lelien.tld)

 It is the same for the documentation pages, except that the link is internal.
-It refers to the wiki file, without language and file extension (the `_fr.md`):
+The page name is its default route, as defined in its page header:
 ```markdown
 [Wiki Page](/write_documentation)
 ```

-The link will return to the page with the correct language setting if the page exists.
+The link will return to the page with the correct language setting if the page exists, or defaults to the next available language (French, usually):
 [Wiki page](/write_documentation)

+!
+Note that language codes are thus not to be included at the beginning of the links to other documentation pages: `/en`, `/fr`, etc. are superfluous.

 ### Create anchors
 An anchor allows you to make a link to a specific point in a page, that's how the indexes at the top of the page work.
 To create an anchor, you need to insert code at the anchor location in the following form :